-Northern lights Hull tonight
+Northern lights in Hull tonight

 7-day outlook for Hull